Risk-DAO/lp-solver-lib/README.md

 # Installation

 For Windows, you will need to install GLPK using chocolatey.
-For Unix, please check the `install_glpk.sh` file.
+For Unix (tested on Ubuntu), please check the `install_glpk.sh` file.

 To install the npm dependencies of the project:
 ```